JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 ### Concerns within AI Designing

 Our main concern when designing AI is that the AI we designed is not correctly fullfilling it's role.
 For example, if we have an enemy NPC which is designed to be fairly easy, but a majority of players are deeming it a hard, our AI is not working as intended.
-There are also problems related to the code defining the AI.
+There are also problems related to the code defining the AI, mainly when relating to pathing, but those are normally outside design capabilities.

-### **Revisar Parlar d'adaptativa i no adaptativa
-### **traits (personality), bugs, tasks (npc does X thing at X time in the hub)

 ## Enemy AI

 Enemy AI or enemy NPCs are probably were we will find the most freedom when it comes to designing, since many things can be expressed depending on how it is done.

-### **parlar del balancing i com fem que sigui com la volem, mes o menys dificil, com es prediu, patrons, etc.
+First and foremost, designing and balancing en enemy in an RPG is subjective, since there can be many factors that define said balancing process.
+When designing any kind of enemy in general, several key points can be made to use as guidelines during the process.

+* **The mood**:

+* **The difficulty**:

+* **The behaviours**:

+* **The purpose**:

 ## Allied AI